SofaComplianceRobotics/docs-support/docs/Users/SOFARobotics/GUI-user-manual.md

 The *My Robot Window* displays essential information about your robot and allows you to adjust various settings.
 What can be seen and modified is defined inside the simulation scene file.

 Key features include:
+- **Port Selection**: Select the port to which to connect and see the connection status.
+This means you can have multiple Emios connected to your computer.
 - **Robot Information:** View technical specifications
 - **Settings Configuration:** Adjust operational parameters such as maximum speed and acceleration
 </div>